ragoob/logger-injector/README.md

 ## Todo
 - Add more option to control elastic search and file formats
 - Support replication
-- Handle multiple out not more than elastic search
+- Handle multiple streamer more than elastic search